Czechs try to transform EU's relationship with Israel

 Uncompromising approach

 Modern Israel is admired by Central and Southeast European countries for its uncompromising approach to its own security and its military prowess.
-They see this as the right approach also for Europe, against both Islamic terrorism and enemy states such as Russia, and they believe Vladimir Putin’s invasion of Ukraine has just shown have right they are.
+They see this as the right approach also for Europe, against both Islamic terrorism and enemy states such as Russia, and they believe Vladimir Putin’s invasion of Ukraine has just shown how right they are.

 The Eastern Europeans defend the way Israel launches attacks on hostile neighbours and terrorist bases, as well as its repression of Palestinian resistance in the West Bank and Gaza.
 They have forged military and intelligence links with Israel, which has become a significant arms and security supplier to the region, as the recent scandals over the use of Pegasus spyware against domestic opponents has revealed.